stevecassidy/sidekit/docs/source/contact.rst

 To suscribe to this list:

     send a message to `dev-sidekit@univ-lemans.fr`
-    and as object: `subscribe dev-sidekit firstnam name`
+    and as object: `subscribe dev-sidekit firstname name`

 To post to this list, send your email to: